 At the same time, there have been significant advances in the development of alternatives that have either replaced the use of animals, or reduced the numbers used.
 Examples include the use of computer modelling systems and tissue culture.
 However, despite the continuing development of alternatives there remains a need to use some animals in order to take forward biomedical sciences.

 King's College London, like other Centres of Excellence, has an extensive programme of medical, dental and biological research.
-Results of research from the College, and the associated Hospitals, have brought about advances in knowledge of the normal function of the human body, have helped to maintain human health and established improved methods to prevent and treat diseases.
-Members of the College publish the results of their research widely in peer-reviewed scientific journals.
+Results of research from the university, and the associated Hospitals, have brought about advances in knowledge of the normal function of the human body, have helped to maintain human health and established improved methods to prevent and treat diseases.
+Members of the university publish the results of their research widely in peer-reviewed scientific journals.

 In the UK, the use of living animals in scientific research is controlled by the Animals (Scientific Procedures) Act, 1986; the Home office is the responsible Government department.
 Any establishment that wishes to undertake scientific research involving living animals must meet and maintain the strict requirements laid down by the Home Office.
 The care and welfare of animals is of the highest concern, and the College has staff dedicated to ensuring that exemplary standards are maintained.
 In addition there are frequent unannounced inspections of the facilities by Home Office Inspectors.

 There is a significant biomedical research programme within King’s College London, funded by grants from various sources including the Medical Research Council, the British Biotechnology Research Council, the Wellcome Trust, the British Heart Foundation and other charitable bodies, and from industrial sponsors.
-A minority of these research projects involve the use of living animals and must meet the College’s requirements before they can be authorised.
+A minority of these research projects involve the use of living animals and must meet the university’s requirements before they can be authorised.

 All research projects that involve the use of living animals are reviewed within the College by a Committee for the Review of Ethics and Welfare.
 In reviewing such applications the following issues are considered in detail: